linamnt/phd_thesis_markdown/source/05_chapter_2-01.md

 <!--
 After the introductory chapter, it seems fairly common to include a chapter that reviews the literature and introduces methodology used throughout the thesis.
+Or it can be merged as part of your introduction.
 -->

 # Introduction